Home

 Use a light touch and don't over-work the area you're shading

 Now, that's my experience...so far.
-I have only used a chamois on smooth bristol papers, and graphite.
+I have only used a chamois on smooth Bristol papers, and graphite.
 The results would be different with other papers and mediums.

 Tissues/Paper-towels